Completing the Right Repair on the Right Road at the Right Time

 Preventive Maintenance – Slurry Seal

-Slurry seal, which is is a mixture of liquid asphalt and finely crushed gravel, is designed to extend the life of streets and improve their appearance.
+Slurry seal, which is is a mixture of liquid asphalt and finely crushed gravel, is designed to extend the life of streets and improve driving conditions.

 Corrective Maintenance – Mill and Overlay